 Document permission #

-Each document inherits permission from the application and form.
+Each document inherits permission from the form and process.
 You can check it on the tab Permissions.
-But remember, if a user is an application administrator he can read the document but he is NOT listed on the permission tab.
+But remember, if a user is an application administrator he can see and read the document but he is NOT listed on the permission tab.

 Using this tab, you can change permission to the specific document by adding or removing privileges.
-You can remove privileges derived from the form but cannot remove application privileges.
+You can remove privileges derived from the form but cannot remove process privileges.

 Process permission #